anubav/lproof/README.md

 class `.olproof`.
 Every line of text in the block must be indented (at least) four spaces (or one tab) so as to ensure that quarto reads the text [verbatim](https://pandoc.org/chunkedhtml-demo/8.5-verbatim-code-blocks.html).
-Apart from this requirement, between elements in an lproof is largely ignored.
+Apart from this requirement any space between elements in an lproof is ignored and ought to be utilized to improve readability.

 #### Sequential Proofs